-In X-2: X-Men United, General Stryker tells his men to kill anyone approaching the room where a brainwashed Professor X is using his mental powers to find and kill all the mutants even if it is him, most likely assuming that Mystique will try to impersonate him.
+In X-2: X-Men United, General Stryker tells his men to kill anyone approaching the room where a brainwashed Professor X is using his mental powers to find and kill all the mutants.

-Not that it matters, as Mystique doesn't even come near the room before Magneto triggers the guards' grenades.
-But the thought counts.
+Mystique is in play, so he has good reason for that order— Not that it matters, as Mystique doesn't even come near the room before Magneto triggers the guards' grenades.
+It's the thought that counts...

 Happens in Tropic Thunder, after drug addict Portnoy is informed they are close to a heroin factory and asks to get tied to a tree.
 His cries to get untied are ignored by the group.